 CRM and Pipeline Management Productivity Tools

 Now let’s turn our attention to bigger, more comprehensive tools that can improve your sales productivity.
-These are things like sales pipeline management tools, customer relationship management (CRM) tools (see this post by GetVoIP for details on the essential features of a CRM), and suites of sales productivity tools.
-We have a list of the best CRM software, as well as a list of the best CRMs for Gmail, so be sure to check them out!
+These are things like sales pipeline management tools, customer relationship management (CRM) tools (see this post by GetVoIP for details on the essential features of a CRM), sales management software tools, and suites of sales productivity tools.

 Salesforce is the name to beat in the realm of CRM tools.
 It’s cloud based, almost completely customizable, and can be used by every member of your team to streamline the sales process.
 It also features flexible integrations, so you can make it work with a wide variety of other sales and productivity tools—simplifying your life.